 Frequently Asked Questions (FAQ)

-CodeTwo Backup for Exchange can be deployed on any Windows 7+ or Windows Server 2008+ machine within your domain.
-It connects with your servers via Exchange Web Services (EWS) and backs up mailboxes and public folders to an in-house hard drive.
-The person using the program must have impersonation rights granted on users' mailboxes.
-By default, such rights are granted to members of the Organization Management group.
+CodeTwo Backup for Exchange can be deployed on any Windows 7 (or newer) or Windows Server 2008 (or newer) machine within your domain.
+It connects with your servers via Exchange Web Services (EWS) and SharePoint API to back up mailboxes, public folders and on-premises SharePoint data to an in-house storage.
+The admin using the program must have impersonation rights granted on users' mailboxes.
+The admin using the program must be assigned specific roles or given necessary access rights to back up Exchange and SharePoint data (learn more).

 Backups are based on jobs which have 3 customizable properties: location of the backup; scope of data to be archived (defined using a wide range of criteria); start and end time of the backup job.